 While these goals could be perceived as ambitious, Wofsy remains confident given his belief in the project and its technology and the incentivization for corporate buy-in.
 MethaneSAT will detect methane at a higher resolution than existing satellites and will enable researchers to determine methane concentrations, trace their sources, and track changes over time.
 It will cover about 80% of oil and gas companies’ global production.

 This data could drive action and responsibility from oil and gas companies, but if it’s not enough, there are other incentives to encourage them.
-Momentum for lessening methane leaks has been growing since a global pledge to reduce methane pollution was adopted at the 2021 climate summit in Glasgow, and just last year the United States approved climate change action that includes a Methane Emissions Reduction Program in the Inflation Reduction Act.
+Momentum for lessening methane leaks has been growing since a global pledge to reduce methane pollution was adopted at the 2021 climate summit in Glasgow, and in 2022 the United States approved climate change action that includes a Methane Emissions Reduction Program in the Inflation Reduction Act.
 The impacts of MethaneSAT could be invaluable.

 Steven Wofsy sees reducing methane in the atmosphere as essential to combating global warming –– enough to devote his retirement years to seeing it through.

 Join our free newsletter for weekly updates on the coolest innovations improving our lives and saving our planet.